wraith-labs/wraith/README.md

 **This project is currently in development.
 Commits to this repository are more rare now as I am currently focusing on other work, but work will resume when I have time.
-If you are interested in sponsoring the project to speed up development, please get in touch (tr_slimey@protonmail.com).**
+If you are interested in sponsoring or contributing to the project to speed up development, please get in touch (tr_slimey@protonmail.com).**

 # wraith
 A free and open-source, modular Remote Administration Tool (RAT) / Payload Dropper written in Go(lang) with a flexible command and control (C2) system*.